 Canstar Blue’s face moisturiser review has seen ALDI Lacura, L’Oreal, Olay, Natio, Nivea, Simple, Dove, Sukin, Garnier and QV compared on effectiveness, consistency, smell, packaging, value for money and overall satisfaction.

 In an era of argan oil, recovery serums, LED facials and balancing mists infused with Aloe and rosewater, let’s take a second to remember the humble face moisturiser – the true hero to all these luxuries.
 In any skin care routine, moisturising is a must, helping skin feel hydrated and nourished.
-While buying a face cream might sound simple, it’s quite hard to find a product that’s deemed just a ‘face moisturiser’ on the shelves nowadays.
-With so many brands out there boasting a wide range of formulas that promise you the world, which brand can you trust?
+While buying a face cream might sound simple, it’s quite hard to find a product that’s deemed just a ‘face moisturiser’ on pharmacy shelves nowadays.
+With so many brands out there boasting a wide range of formulas that promise you the world, which can you trust?

 Our survey also revealed the following insights:

 Effectiveness is the main factor driving customer satisfaction.
 Moisturisers are aimed to be hydrating and nourishing to the skin, and if the product you’re using isn’t doing its job, then it may not be worth your time.
 There are many brands flooding supermarket shelves, making it easy to switch to something else if one brand doesn’t cut it.